-This IDE (Integrated Development Environment) is part of Arduino Create, an online platform that enables makers to write code, access tutorials, configure boards, and share projects.
-Designed to provide users with a continuous workflow, Arduino Create connects the dots between each part of a maker’s journey from inspiration to implementation.
+This IDE (Integrated Development Environment) is part of Arduino Create, an online platform that enables developers to write code, access tutorials, configure boards, and share projects.
+Designed to provide users with a continuous workflow, Arduino Create connects the dots between each part of a developer's journey from inspiration to implementation.
 Meaning, you now have ability to manage every aspect of your project right from a single dashboard.

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for new boards.